kiwih/carousel-chess/README.md

 Otherwise, let's say Jane checkmates for a White victory.
 On her turns, she has captured three rooks (two blacks and a white) as well as three pawns of mixed colours.

-Her total score is `15 (Rooks) + 3 (Pawns) + 10 (Checkmate)`.
+Her total score is `15 (Rooks) + 3 (Pawns) + 10 (Checkmate) + 5 (White victory)`.

-Jake has captured a Queen and two knights so his total score is `9 (Queen) + 6 (Knights)`.
+Jake has captured a Queen and two knights so his total score is `9 (Queen) + 6 (Knights) + 5 (White victory)`.

+Jeremy, as he is on the Black team, only gets points for pieces he captured.
+He has taken three pawns and a bishop so his score is `3 (Pawns) + 3 (Bishop)`

+And so forth.

-Notice that it is possible for a team not to win even though their colour on the board wins.
+Notice that it is possible for a player not to win even though they might do the checkmating move.
 In addition, it is possible for the *Draw* player to win even though the game may not finish with a stalemate.

 ##Notes